Papr-ai/papr_mcpserver/python-mcp/README.md

 ## Prerequisites

 - Python 3.10 or higher
-- `uv` package manager (will be installed automatically by the setup script)
 - **Get your API key:** You can find it in the settings section of **[papr.ai](https://papr.ai)**.
 You'll need to create an account first and quickly go through our web app onboarding.

 ## Quick Start